denck007/learning_tensorflow/README.md

 * Utility functions in getMNIST.py to download and extract the images.
 The original code came from the tf tutorials
 * Saving and loading model
 * Confusion plots for training and test data

+## MNIST_FCNN:
+* Fully convolutional neural network
+* Is intended to be generic to the number of and shapes of layers, but it really finicky
+* Experimented with tensorboard.
+Started later in the project as a debugging activity so only prints out the net.
+The way it is done makes the graph really messy.
+Need to look into how to control the outputs better.
+* I found it really interesting how small changes in the initialization caused major issues in training.
+I knew that it was an issue, but it was tough to track down.